 One of the most common complaints among women is weight gain.
 Although some want to gain weight, the majority of the women want to shed pounds and maintain their ideal body weight.
 The key to weight loss is maintaining a calorie deficit, eating healthy, and exercising regularly.
 However, what happens if you abide by these practices and still cannot get rid of fat?

 In most cases, it means that the problem is arising from within, specifically from a hormonal imbalance.
-Weight gain does not always result from being less active and eating unhealthy.
+Weight gain does not always result from being less active and having an unhealthy diet.
 Another common cause of weight gain in women is an imbalance in progesterone and estrogen levels.

 Such an imbalance has resulted in what we refer to as estrogen dominance.
 It is believed that there is an estrogen dominance weight loss correlation.
 Let us discuss this concept and thoroughly analyze its myths and facts.

 When many people hear of this hormone, they immediately relate it to the female gender.
 Well, estrogen is certainly the primary female sex hormone.
 However, it does not mean that it is only present among women.
 Men also produce estrogen but in small amounts.

 It is the case with the hormone testosterone.
 Women also produce testosterone but in limited amounts.
 In women, this hormone is produced in the ovaries, adrenal glands, and fat tissues.